robmcmullen/fujirun/README.rst

 * `ATasm <http://atari.miribilist.com/atasm/>`_, which, while ostensibly an *Atari* macro assembler, produces generic 6502 code and can be used on any 6502 machine
 * `lz4 <https://lz4.github.io/lz4/>`_, a compression program suitable for fast decompression on the 6502

-For Python, you will need these additional packages
+For Python, you will need these additional packages:

 * `atrcopy <https://github.com/robmcmullen/atrcopy>`_, my disk image utility
 * `asmgen <https://github.com/robmcmullen/asmgen>`_, my 6502 code generation utility

-which are available through pip, so once Python is installed use:
+which are available through pip.
+Once Python is installed, use: ``pip install atrcopy asmgen``.

-``
-pip install atrcopy asmgen
-``

 Gameplay
 ========